JacopoRaffi/TSP_Genetic_Algorthm/README.md

 # SPM Course

-## The "Assignments" folder contains the assignments made during the course. <br />
+## The "Assignments" directory contains the assignments made during the course. <br />
-## The "Project" contains the final project of the course.
+## The "Project" directory contains the final project of the course.